fideliskaruri/itsfidelgray/README.md

      ![Adobe XD](https://img.shields.io/badge/-Adobe%20XD-FF61F6?logo=adobe-xd&logoColor=white)

 🔭 Currently working on exciting projects and always eager to learn new technologies to solve real-world problems.

-📫 You can reach me via email at fideliskaruri@gmail.com or connect with me on LinkedIn - [Fidelis Karuri](https://www.linkedin.com/in/fideliskaruri/).

 🌟 Let's collaborate and create something awesome together!